Rutherford House: History

+Between 1941 and 1969, the house was occupied by members of the Delta Upsilon fraternity.
+Ed Bate was the first member to live in the home, moving in in late 1940 to serve as a caretaker for the home.
+He later married Ruth McCuaig, one of Rutherford's granddaughters.
+Roughly twenty to twenty-five members occupied the home throughout the year.
+Among the hundreds of Delta Upsilon alumni who called Rutherford House home are several individuals of note, including Allan Warrack, Lou Hyndman, and Peter Lougheed, Premier of Alberta from 1971 to 1985.

-The Delta Upsilon fraternity vacated the house in 1969, after expropriation by the University of Alberta in 1968.
+The Delta Upsilon fraternity vacated the house in 1969, following expropriation by the University of Alberta in 1968.
 The Board of Governors of the University of Alberta agreed to lease the house to the Alberta government for forty years in late 1970 following an agreement with Minister of Public Works Albert W. Ludwig, following a successful campaign for preservation as an historic site by the University of Alberta Women's Club, including the assistance of the Women's Canadian Club, the Northern Alberta Pioneers and Old Timers Association, the Historical Society of Alberta, the Edmonton Historical Board, Provincial Museum and the City of Edmonton.

-Rutherford House Provincial Historic Site opened to the public in mid 1973, after three years of restoration.
+Rutherford House Provincial Historic Site opened to the public on May 11, 1974, after three years of restoration.
 Many of the historic artifacts currently in the house are originals, donated by Hazel Elizabeth Rutherford and Helen Reid Rutherford (Cecil Alexander Rutherford's wife).
+A copy of Victor Albert Long's portrait of Rutherford also hangs in the home's library.